caam37830-fall-2022/git-tutorial/collaborating.md

 ## Branching

-By default, git repositories have a master branch which is the "official" version of the code.
+By default, git repositories have a main branch which is the "official" version of the code.

 If multiple people are working on the same code at the same time, conflicts might occur.
 Ideally, everyone works in an independent branch, which will eventually be merged with the master branch.

 In order to create a new branch, you can run
 ```